 Quarterly policing priorities are set at a public meeting.
-In advance of the meeting, residents are invited to make their views and priorities known.
+In advance of the meeting, residents are invited to make their views and priorities known through a very short survey.
 Results from the survey are aggregated and presented at the meeting.

 Visit our Diary Dates page for upcoming opportunities to discuss or hear about local policing.
 These include ‘Have Your Say’ sessions with neighbourhood policing teams, Local Area Forum meetings, and of course our own Chiltern Community Forum dates.

 Use the dropdowns below to read Forum minutes and quarterly local policing reports for YOUR area.
 (You may be asked to enable pop-ups for Chiltern Community Forum)